Me, A Cannabis User

 The article where I talk about talking about drugs

-I wanted to start by clarifying that this article wasn't going to be about cannabis.
+I wanted to start by clarifying that this article wasn't initially going to be about cannabis.
 The more I think about that, I would probably be lying if I started things out that way, so I'm just going to not do that.
 It's kind of difficult to pin down exactly what this is about from the outset, actually.
 Even with a handy outline at the ready, it is far easier to let this become something more like a stream of consciousness than a rigid essay on the merits and risks of cannabis use.
-The thing is, I just want to start writing about pot, really.
-I already write about comic books as a day job, and the writing challenges on this platform have been a great way to get the creative juices flowing towards working on my own fiction again, but I could write so much more.
+The thing is I kind of just want to start writing about pot.
+I already write about comic books as a day job, and the writing challenges on this platform have been a great way to get the creative juices flowing towards working on my own fiction again.
+But I could write so much more.

 Who Am I?